PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 ---

-The next sub-goal we recommend you to have is to implement the graphical user interface of the website in Node.js.
+Implement the graphical user interface of the website in Node.js.
 Ideally, the website's recourses are stored in a database, but to get a gentler start, you can instead store the resources in a file (i.e. use "dummy data") for now.
 To start, run the following commands in a shell/console/terminal (such as Windows PowerShell in Windows):

-1. `mkdir my-website` - Creates a new folder named `my-website` (do not call the folder `my-website`; use a proper name).
+1. `mkdir my-website` - Creates a new folder named `my-website` (do not call the folder `my-website`; use a proper name)
-2. `cd my-website` - Changes the current working directory to `my-website`.
+2. `cd my-website` - Changes the current working directory to `my-website`
-3. `npm init --yes` - Creates the `package.json` file, which keep tracks of which npm packages you have installed.
+3. `npm init --yes` - Creates the `package.json` file, which keep tracks of which npm packages you have installed
-4. `npm install express` - Installs the npm package `express`.
+4. `npm install express` - Installs the npm package `express`
-5. `npm install express-handlebars` - Installs the npm package `express-handlebars`.
+5. `npm install express-handlebars` - Installs the npm package `express-handlebars`

 ::: tip Tips
 When you version control a project, do not store the source code for the dependencies in your own repository.
 For Node.js applications, the `node_modules` folder should not be committed to your repository; it's enough to commit `package.json` and `package-lock.json` to your repository.
 These files contain a list of all your dependencies (and the specific versions of them), and others that clones your project can run the command `npm install` to install these dependencies in their own `node_modules` folder.